Chapter 7 vs. Chapter 13 in Central Washington: Which Fits Your Situation?

 Every financial situation is different.
 The right choice depends on factors like your income, the type of debts you owe, and whether keeping property such as a home or vehicle is your top priority.

-For families and individuals in Moses Lake, Wenatchee, and across Central Washington, both Chapter 7 and Chapter 13 offer powerful tools for regaining stability.
+Mr. MaGee can help anyone living in Washington to file a Chapter 7 or Chapter 13 bankruptcy as both Chapter 7 and Chapter 13 offer powerful tools.
 The key is to carefully review your situation and understand what each option means for your future.

 Take the First Step Toward Relief